-Registration Opens Feb.
+Registration Opened Feb.
 1 for International German Genealogy ‘Connections’ Conference in July

-MINNEAPOLIS, Minn.—Registration opens Feb.
+MINNEAPOLIS, Minn.—Registration opened Feb.
 1 for the 2017 International Germanic Genealogy Conference, set for July 28-30 in Minneapolis, Minn.

 Early, discounted registration runs through March: $225 for individuals belonging to organizations that are members of the International German Genealogy Partnership (formerly German-American Genealogical Partnership) (that includes members of Pommerscher Verein Freistadt), and $250 for all others.
 Regular registration begins April 1 at the standard rate, $299.

-Register by completing and mailing a print form or by completing the online form available at the Partnership website www.IGGPartner.org , set to go live in late January.
+Register by completing and mailing a print form or by completing the online form available at the Partnership website www.IGGPartner.org .
 Print forms can be downloaded from the website and are also available through local genealogy societies that are members of the Partnership.
 PVF will have conference materials available at Lindenwood.

 A 12-page registration booklet containing specifics on the conference, including daily schedules and presentations, is available on the website and in print from local societies.